 Because Arthur’s parents’ relationship was forbidden, to him it feels like a personal affront—one that carries with it the sense of alienation he’s felt his whole life.
 What Arthur may not fully realize is that, though his mother, Queen Atlanna, left him after a violent attack on their home forced her to realize the danger she posed to her firstborn, she left him with numerous gifts.
 Due to the Atlantean side of his DNA, Arthur discovers as a child that he possesses various superhuman abilities: he can breathe underwater, swim at tremendous speeds, withstand great ocean depths making him almost invulnerable, and, yes, “talk to fish,” telepathically communicating with marine life.
 In addition to his underwater prowess, he is also gifted with superhuman traits on land: he has extraordinary strength, enhanced senses and impenetrable skin.
 With the escalating conflict between land and sea coming to a head, Arthur must call upon all his resources to defend both the Earth’s land and its oceans…or risk the destruction of both.

-Since the subaquatic world of “Aquaman” is such an extensive part of the story, Wan and his team felt it was critical that they deliver an Atlantis and its surrounding kingdoms unlike any oceanic environs seen before.
+Since the subaquatic world of “Aquaman” is such an extensive part of the story, Wan and his team felt they needed to deliver an Atlantis and its surrounding kingdoms unlike any oceanic environs seen before.
 “This is our outer space—a whole different world, limited only by the imagination.
-We have no idea what material would really look like underwater, how hair would move.
+We have no idea what material would look like underwater, or how hair would move.
 For Atlanteans, water for them is like air for us.
 It’s the environment they grew up in.
 So, we had to approach it from their perspective.”

 To translate his vivid imaginings on film, Wan turned to cinematographer Don Burgess to capture the breathtaking world he had devised with production designer Bill Brzeski, and to costume designer Kym Barrett to bring its characters to life.
 But perhaps the biggest challenge fell to Wan’s visual effects supervisor, Kelvin McIlwain, and his team, who were to realize every unreal element imaginable—from an underwater megalopolis to warring sea beasts to waving hair and much more.